PaulBichler/RiftRunners/README.md

 # RiftRunners
-Arcade game for a school project
+Arcade game for a school project (developed in Unity 2018.3.8f)